 What can Waardig mean to you?

 Waardig is based in Antwerp, the capital of diamonds, where I, Cornelia Perquin, work as a certified appraiser of jewellery and silver objects.
 The certification system is in line with international (ISO) standards.
 I’m a member of TMV, a professional association of appraisers, brokers and auctioneers of movable assets in the Netherlands.
+Expertise and cataloguing are offered in Belgium, the Netherlands and South East England.

 You might wonder “What does Waardig mean?”
 This Dutch term is to be translated as ‘worthy’, as well as it’s a wordplay on two separate words: Waardigheid and waarde– ‘dignity’ and ‘value’.
 Those terms are essential in my line of work.
 When I do an appraisal, both dignity and value are fundamental.